porismltd/open-standards/docs/techniques.md

 #### JavaScript Object Notation (JSON)

 JSON is a format used for describing data and other formats such as the [JSON table schema](http://specs.frictionlessdata.io/table-schema/) for defining spreadsheet data.
-JSON is described as a ‘lightweight’ format.
+JSON is described as a 'lightweight' format.
 It uses a simple notation to represent rich data structures with string, null, boolean and numeric values, nested elements and arrays.
 [JSON Schema](http://json-schema.org/) is a language, itself written in JSON, for validating JSON.

 <format-sample tab="json"></format-sample>